ROGERDJQ/RoBERTaABSA/README.md

 - fitlog
   - pip install git+https://github.com/fastnlp/fitlog

-All code runs on linux only.
+All codes are tested on linux only.

 ## Data